dChiamp/TES/README.md

 To create a ~~game using OOP~~ complex but elegant game.

 ###Technologies Used
--HTML5
+- HTML5
--CSS3
+- CSS3
--Bootstrap
+- Bootstrap
--SASS
+- SASS
--JavaScript
+- JavaScript
--JQUERY
+- JQUERY

 ##Structure
--Data is in cards.js
+- Data is in cards.js
--SASS files in bootstrap-sass/assets/stylesheets/
+- SASS files in bootstrap-sass/assets/stylesheets/
--Dom stuff in main.js
+- Dom stuff in main.js
--Win logic in winLogic.js
+- Win logic in winLogic.js

 ####Coming Soon
--Another Dimension
+- Another Dimension
--Multiplayer
+- Multiplayer
--even **more** steez!
+- even **more** steez!